 Fix 1 - Reboot the Router

-The single most effective fix.
+This is the single most effective fix.
 Routers run continuously and can develop memory or firmware issues over days or weeks.

 - Unplug the power cable from the back of the router.